JoshDevHub/Chess/README.md

 The easiest way to play is to visit my REPL of this project on [replit](https://replit.com/@jmsmith1018/Chess#main.rb).
 Just press the RUN button and the script will start up.

-If you have Ruby installed, you can also clone this repo and run it locally by simply typing `$ ruby main.rb` from the project's root directory.
+If you want to run the game locally, you can clone this repo and type `$ bundle install` in the project's root directory to install the project's dependencies.
+Then simply type `$ ruby main.rb` to run the game.

 ### How to Run the Tests